spalda2/ususb/README.md

           INDEX `Position_Idx` (`Position` ASC) VISIBLE,
           INDEX `Age_Idx` (`Age` ASC) VISIBLE);
 - import the project
-- Run Debug as UsuSbApplication
+- Run / Debug as UsuSbApplication
 - load the test.html to a browser and run the test cases from 1.
 - load the usu.html for a slightly better UI
+- Run UsuSbApplicationTest for the unit test